RedHatNordicsSA/linux4win/content/assign3.md

 ## Add servers to the graphical user interface(GUI)

-Now it is time to add the second server to the user interface.
+:boom: Now it is time to add the second server to the user interface.
 Locate the **Dashboard** icon on your very left and click on that:

 ![the dashboard button](images/interface_dashboard.png)